alessiocagnacci/RBF-models-for-tomorrow-market-expectation/README.md

 ##  Performance (Nikkei 225 Backtest)
 The tree-engine architecture has been rigorously backtested on historical data from the Nikkei 225 index.

-Here are the baseline Out-of-Sample metrics:
+Here are the baseline Out-of-Sample error result:
 * **Absolute volatility Engine:**
   Achieved an **RMSE of 2.2** (less than 10% errore rate) in predicting the absolute volatility class.
 This is a significant result added with **RMSE of 4,2 in tail events**  proving the Gaussian RBF ability to reproduce absolute volatility.